 Tax Regime in Türkiye and Tax Advantages for Investors

 In line with the average rate for OECD nations, Türkiye’s corporate income tax rate of 20% is relatively low.
-In Türkiye, investors can also benefit from a number of tax benefits, including.
+In Türkiye, investors can also benefit from a number of tax benefits, including.- A 10% withholding tax is applied to dividends paid to non-residents.

 - Interest payments to non-residents are subject to a 5 percent withholding tax.